"

 Pedagogical foundation and features

-- Practice, Homework, and Bringing It Together problems give the students problems at various degrees of difficulty while also including real-world scenarios to engage students.
+• Practice and Homework (as Section Practice) is provided at the end of each Section to give the students problems at various degrees of difficulty while also including real-world scenarios to engage students.

 Coverage and scope